MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/index.md

 ### [Set-AksEdgeArcConnection](./set-aksedgearcconnection.md)

-Connects or disconnects the AKS Edge cluster running on this machine to or from Azure Arc forKubernetes.
+Connects or disconnects the AKS on Windows IoT cluster running on this machine to or from Azure Arc forKubernetes.

 ### [Start-AksEdgeNode](./start-aksedgenode.md)